frnsys/hili/readme.md

 For example: `python server.py ~/notes/annos.json ~/notes/saved_files -p 8888`

 Make sure `PORT` is set to the same value in `extension/hili.js` (`8888` by default).

+You can also replace this server with whatever server you want, using `server.py` as a starting point.
+In the extension options you can specify any endpoint to send the selections to.

 ## Usage